Skip to main content

 VIEW MORE ➝

 Good jobs strengthen the economy and enable workers to meet family obligations, save for the future, and move out of poverty.
 However, many low-wage workers, particularly people of color, lack access to living wages, paid sick days, paid family and medical leave, stable work schedules, and other protections.
-Many also lack access to health insurance and affordable, high-quality child care that make it possible to attend work.
-Furthermore, workers struggle to plan financially and attend training programs that lead to better jobs.
-CLASP advocates for federal, state, and local policies that expands labor protections and improve job quality—ensuring a level playing field for low-wage workers.
+Many also lack access to health insurance and affordable, high-quality child care, both of which make it possible to work.
+Furthermore, workers in low-wage jobs often struggle to plan financially and attend training programs that lead to better jobs.
+CLASP advocates for federal, state, and local policies that expands labor protections and improve job quality, ensuring a level playing field for workers earning low wages.
 We also work with advocates, government officials, and policymakers to strengthen enforcement of these policies.

 Featured Expert: